jan-dh/figma-tailwindcss/README.md

 #### Font-families

-The plugin will pick up all font-families used in your Local Text Styles.
+The plugin will pick up all font-families used in the Local Text Styles.

 #### Text-sizes

-All the different font-sizes you use in the Local Text Styles will be picked up by the plugin.
-You can pick a base font-size and the rest of the font-size names are calculated accordingly.
+All the different font-sizes used in the Local Text Styles will be picked up by the plugin.
+Pick a base font-size and the rest of the font-size names are calculated accordingly.
 The logic used:

 ```javascript
 ...